Homemade Chicken Noodle Soup: A Chef’s Take

 - Serve hot, preferably in wide bowls with deep spoons.

-Make It a Two-Day Soup: If you have time on your hands, you can develop the flavor even more by resting the broth rest overnight in the fridge.
+- Make It a Two-Day Soup: If you have time on your hands, you can develop the flavor even more by resting the broth overnight in the fridge.
 This will give the aromatics time to fully bloom.

-Use Two Kinds of Acid: A tiny splash of vinegar and lemon juice to get the soup to really pop.
+- Use Two Kinds of Acid: A tiny splash of vinegar AND lemon juice to get the soup to really pop.

 Chefs tips

-Use Bone-In, Skin-On Chicken: Even if you take out the skin and bones before serving, they give the soup so much.
+- Use Bone-In, Skin-On Chicken: Even if you take out the skin and bones before serving, they give the soup so much.
 You’ll add everything from vitamins and minerals to gelatin and collagen.
 It also helps the chicken become extremely tender.

-Simmer, Don’t Boil: Boiling creates a tough texture for your protein.
+- Simmer, Don’t Boil: Boiling creates a tough texture for your protein.
 Go for a slow simmer, where some bubbles are coming up, but you aren’t tipping over into a boil.

-Pull the Chicken Just Right: Rest the chicken once it is cooked.
+- Pull the Chicken Just Right: Rest the chicken once it is cooked.
 After 5-10 minutes, it’ll be ready to shred.
 That time lets the juices do their magic in the meat, leaving it tender rather than chewy.

-Don’t Overcook the Noodles: You’ll want to stop cooking them once they are al dente.
+- Don’t Overcook the Noodles: You’ll want to stop cooking them once they are al dente.
 That’s because your noodles will cook a bit once they hit the soup.
 If they are already fully cooked, they’ll end up mushy.
 To avoid that, you pull them a bit early.

 Skip ahead Jump to Recipe